Reenactment of Murat's landing, capture and execution at Pizzo

 Rievocazione storica dello sbarco ed esecuzione di Giacchino Murat

-Every year in October the Joachim Murat Cultural Association organizes a wealth of events to honour Joachim Murat.
-The week-long rich programme features historical dinners, lectures, crafts market, religious and civil ceremonies, music concerts, theatre shows, a majestic parade in faithful historical dresses in Pizzo downtown, themed exhibitions, many other leisure and educational activities for adults and children, and, of course, historical re-enactments, including military drills and manoeuvres, skirmishes between Murat's troopers and the soldiers of the Bourbon army, as well as the landing, capture, trial and execution of Joachim Murat.
+Every year in October the Joachim Murat Cultural Association organizes a wealth of initiatives and events to honour Joachim Murat.
+The week-long rich programme features historical dinners, lectures, crafts market, religious and civil ceremonies, music concerts, theatre shows, a majestic parade in faithful historical dresses in Pizzo downtown, as well as themed exhibitions, military drills and manoeuvres, battle reenactments, and many other leisure and educational activities for adults and children.
+Highlight of the event is, of course, the historical re-enactment the landing, capture, trial and execution of Joachim Murat, including skirmishes between Murat's troopers and the soldiers of the Bourbon army.

 Please contact the Organizers for confirmation and further details.